 - Apply 1-2 inches of mulch to beds.
 Mulch reduces moisture loss and soil temperature so roots can grow and find water.

 - Use wetting agents to increase water infiltration.
-Wetting agents can be as simple as compost leachate or vinegar mixed with some dish soap in a 5-gallon bucket.
+Wetting agents can be as simple as compost leachate or a 2-liter soda with a little dish soap mixed together with water in a 5-gallon bucket.

 - Reduce lawn area.
-Grass requires the most water in the landscape.
-Reduce the lawn; reduce your water bill.
+Grass uses the most water in the landscape.
+Limit the lawn, lower your water bill.
+It’s that simple.

-- Don’t water established native plants and trees; they don’t require supplemental water to survive.
+- Don’t water established native plants and trees; they don’t need supplemental water to survive.

 Above all, with regards to turf, brown does not necessarily mean dead, just dormant.
 All it takes is a little precipitation and the grass greens-up again.

-Of course, if you decide it’s time to give up the grass, Garden Style San Antonio has no shortage of ideas for what to put in its place, especially is you get a little help from our fall WaterSaver Landscape and Patioscape coupons that begin Aug.
-15!
+Of course, if you decide it’s time to give up the grass, Garden Style San Antonio has no shortage of ideas for what to put in its place.